A substandard candle: the low-$\nu$ method at few-GeV neutrino energies: History and motivation

 The \lownu method was developed in the context of the CCFR experiment~\cite{Auchincloss:1990tu,Seligman:1997fe} and is generally attributed to Ref.~\cite{Mishra:1990ax}, but is very closely related to earlier work by Rein and Belusevic~\cite{Belusevic:1987rn,Belusevic:1988ab} on the ``low-$y$'' and ``$y$-intercept'' method, where $y=\qz/E_\nu$.
 Various incarnations of these methods have been used by the CCFR~\cite{Seligman:1997fe}, NuTeV~\cite{NuTeV:2005wsg}, NOMAD~\cite{Petti:2006tu}, MINOS~\cite{MINOS:2009ugl} and MINERvA~\cite{MINERvA:2016ing,MINERvA:2021mpk} collaborations.
 The \lownu method has recently been discussed by the MicroBooNE~\cite{MicroBooNE:2021cue} and DUNE~\cite{DUNE:2021tad} collaborations for use in liquid argon detectors.

 A key concern when using the formalism of \autoref{eq:low-nu}---which is motivated by deep-inelastic scattering theory---is in what region it breaks down, and whether corrections incurred at very low values of \qz are model dependent.
 This is discussed by Rein and Belusevic in the context of the low-$y$ method~\cite{Belusevic:1987rn, Belusevic:1988ab}, where they consider the size of the corrections required if the neutrinos interact on free nucleons via quasielastic, resonant, and coherent channels, and the implications for constraining the neutrino flux.
 They isolate a region $\qz\lesssim1.67$ GeV, and find the ``low-$y$'' cross section becomes energy independent around $E_\nu\gtrsim20$ GeV; roughly when $E_\nu \gg M_{\mathrm{N}}$ for quasi-elastic events, and $E_\nu \gg M_{\mathrm{R}}$ for resonant events, where $M_{\mathrm{N}}$ and $M_{\mathrm{R}}$ are the nucleon and resonance masses respectively.
 Their calculation of the cross section for $\qz\lesssim1.67$ GeV has an 11.1\% uncertainty, and is dominated by uncertainties in the data for neutrino induced single pion production on the nucleon.
 Importantly, there has been no new neutrino-nucleon single pion production data since these studies.
+Much of the uncertainty comes from not understanding the contributions that heavy resonances have on the cross section, which vary between pion production channels.
+This uncertainty is not captured by current simulations in any meaningful way, and affects attempts to use the low-$\nu$ method with all target materials, including hydrogen.
 Both CCFR and NuTeV were investigating high energy neutrinos in the $30 \leq E_\nu \leq 360~\text{GeV}$ range.
 In their \lownu analyses, both experiments used a sample of events with $\qz \leq 20$ GeV.
 The largest uncertainty for both experiments comes from an estimate of the $\qz/E_{\nu}$-dependent term in \autoref{eq:low-nu}, which they obtain using data-driven estimates.
 Interestingly, for these $\qz/E_{\nu}$ estimates, CCFR (NuTeV) used a restricted $4 \leq \qz \leq 20$ GeV ($5 \leq \qz \leq 20$ GeV) sample due to concerns that quasielastic and resonant interactions are poorly understood, and the formalism of \autoref{eq:low-nu} breaks down.